Topics, L

 Lichnerowicz Theorem > s.a.
 Hawking-Lichnerowicz Theorem.

-* Idea: A smooth, stationary, topologically trivial and asymptotically flat vacuum solution of the Einstein equation is just flat; Extends to electrovac Kaluza-Klein.
+* Idea: A smooth, stationary, topologically trivial and asymptotically flat vacuum solution of the Einstein equation is just flat; The result extends to electrovac Kaluza-Klein theory.

 Lichnerowicz-Obata Conjecture > see group action.